Societatem Colimus Pro Scientiam Humanitus Enitentes

 Honors at Western

-Since its founding in 1962, Western's Honors Program has functioned as a small college within a larger university, incorporating the best aspects of both.
+Since its founding in 1962, WWU Honors has functioned as a small college within a larger university, incorporating the best aspects of both.
 The small, diverse classes promote thought-provoking discussions that will challenge your perceptions and foster a strong sense of community within your Honors cohort.
-You can pursue any major, have access to fellowship and internship advising, and have the option to live in an Honors residential cluster.
-From captaining our national championship rowing team to editing our newspaper to organizing our TedX event, Western Honors students are campus leaders.
+Honors provides a graduated, ongoing experience for you to engage in increasingly sophisticated work while moving through your Western degree.
+From captaining our national championship rowing team to editing newspapers to organizing our TEDx event, Western Honors students are campus leaders.

 WWU Honors has received recognition as one of the very best in the nation.
 And, it’s part of Western Washington University, which earns national attention for the overall quality of undergraduate education (U.S. News and World Report, 1998-2021) and top value in public colleges (Kiplinger’s, 2019).
 Western is also nationally recognized as a leading producer of Student Fulbright Scholars and Peace Corps volunteers, many of whom were WWU Honors Students.

 Learn more about Western's Honors College and observe first-hand what Honors classes are like.